 \section{Non-metric formulation of classical field theories}

-In this section the precise mathematical definition of classical field theories is recalled in terms of the Lagrangian and variational principles: for a comprehensive overview, see e.g.\ \cite{laszlo2004, pons2003, peldan1994}.
+In this section the precise mathematical definition of classical field theories is recalled in terms of the Lagrangian and variational principles: for a comprehensive overview, see e.g.\ \cite{laszlo2004,pons2003,peldan1994}.
 The used definition deliberately does not refer to an a priori known spacetime metric tensor field, and thus resembles basically to a Palatini type formulation \cite{wald1984}.
 In the followings, we shall denote the tangent bundle of a manifold $M$ by $T(M)$, and by $T^{*}(M)$ the corresponding cotangent bundle.
-The vector bundle of maximal forms (also called volume forms) is denoted by ${\wedge^{n}}T^{*}(M)$ where $n=\dim(M)$.
-We shall use the elementary fact that the sections of the volume form bundle may be integrated over an oriented manifold without any further assumption.
-In the followings every differential geometrical object is assumed to be smooth for simplicity of presentation (strict differentiability counting is performed in \cite{laszlo2004}).
+The vector bundle of maximal forms is denoted by ${\mathop{\wedge}\limits^{n}}T^{*}(M)$ where $n:=\dim(M)$.
+In the followings every differential geometrical object is assumed to be smooth for simplicity of presentation: strict differentiability counting is performed in \cite{laszlo2004}.
 The vector space of smooth sections of some vector bundle $V(M)$ over $M$ is denoted by $\Gamma(V(M))$.
-We shall use the terms section and field interchangeably.
 The affine space of covariant derivations over $V(M)$ shall be denoted by $D(V(M))$.
 The corresponding dual vector bundle of $V(M)$ is denoted by $V^{*}(M)$.
 These notations are the usual ones in differential geometry literature.
-In addition, we shall use Penrose abstract indices \cite{penrose1984, wald1984} for denoting complicated tensor traces and expressions concerning the tensor powers of $T(M)$ and $T^{*}(M)$.
+In addition, we shall use Penrose abstract indices \cite{penrose1984,wald1984} for denoting tensor traces and expressions concerning the tensor powers of $T(M)$ and $T^{*}(M)$.
 The abstract indices of $T(M)$ shall be denoted by superscripted lower case latin letters ($\,{}^{abcd\dots}$), whereas for $T^{*}(M)$ subscripted lower case latin letters ($\,{}_{abcd\dots}$) shall be used.
 The index symmetrization operation shall be denoted by curly brackets, e.g.\ $t_{(abc)}$, whereas the antisymmetrization operation shall be denoted by square brackets, e.g.\ $t_{[abc]}$, furthermore their normalization convention shall be set as in e.g.\ \cite{wald1984}.
-Namely, the normalization is chosen in such a way that symmetrization and antisymmetrization shall become a projection operator.